 Category

-Introduction: Montenegrin Cuisine
+Introduction: Montenegrin Cuisine and Seafood

-Traditional Montenegrin Dishes
+Traditional Montenegrin Seafood Dishes

 In recent years, street food has gained popularity in Montenegro.
 From traditional Balkan dishes to international cuisine, visitors can find a variety of delicious and affordable options on the streets of major cities like Podgorica and Kotor.
 Despite some challenges with regulations and hygiene standards, street food vendors in Montenegro continue to attract both locals and tourists alike.